kalpesh5536/Agentic_AI/IN226014802_FASTAPI/README.md

 Example:

-Searching "laptop" will also match "Laptop" or "LAPTOP"
+Searching "laptop" will match "Laptop" or "LAPTOP"

 3. Sorting